tgherzog/sailbuddy-pages/index.md

    heading (default) or compass north.
 Version 4 eliminates that option and displays both.
 Wind angle(s) are relative to your current heading, while wind *direction(s)* are relative to compass north.
 Both apparent and true values are shown.

+### Hardware Operation ### {#setup}

+Sail Buddy can read and display instrument data transmitted in [NMEA 0183 format][nmea] over a TCP or UDP connection.
+Here are some typical setups:

+#### WiFi ####

+WiFi-based hardware such as the
+[Brookhouse iMux][imux] multiplexer, the [SailTimer AirLink][airlink]  or the [SailTimer wind vane][sailtimer1] (discontinued in 2013) create their own WiFi networks.

+1. Go to iPhone settings and choose the wifi network created by your hardware
+2. Launch Sail Buddy, go to Settings / Connection and enter the network settings for your hardware
+3. Also enable the appropriate options under Hardware Support for your hardware
+4. Tap the NMEA button in Sail Buddy's Instruments tab

+#### SailTimer Wind Instrument ####

+The [SailTimer wind instrument][sailtimer2] connects directly to your iPhone via [Bluetooth][bt] using a custom app.

+1. Download the [SailTimer API][stapi] from the App Store
+2. Launch the SailTimer API, connect to the wind instrument, and confirm it is receiving data
+3. Launch Sail Buddy, go to Settings / Connection and enter these settings:
+   * Connection Type: **UDP**
+   * Port: **55554**
+   * Select **SailTimer Wind Instrument**
+4. In Settings / Display make sure **Wind Speed & Direction** is selected
+5. Tap the NMEA button in Sail Buddy's Instruments tab

 ### Analog Wind & Satellite Displays ### {#analog}